ver0niqueg/ver0niqueg/README.md

 ## Status

-I am looking for a 6 months internship in web development or data science
+Currently seeking a 6-month internship in Web Development or Data Analytics.

 ---

 ## About me
-- Student at 42 Paris interested in web development and data science
+- Student at 42 Paris interested in web development and data analytics
 - Experience of 4 years as a Production Assistant in a Travel tech start-up
 - Love learning new skills and new technologies
 - Sharing my projects here ;)